Is Duolingo a Waste of Time?

-In a perfect world, people would use Duolingo in passing to brush up on their language learning in spare moments.
+In a perfect world, people would use Duolingo in passing to brush up on their language learning in their spare moments.
 It’s better than wasting time on social media or staring off into the distance at the DMV, waiting for your number to be called.
 That’s true.
-But, that’s not really what happens.
+But that’s not really what happens.

 Instead, people think that using Duolingo will lead them to fluency.
 That’s not only inaccurate, but it can also put them off to learning a language entirely.
 As a language activist who values the appreciation, preservation, and use of multiple languages, I feel that Duolingo doesn’t work.
 In fact, I think it does more harm than good.

 We know far more about language learning, cognition, and memory now than we did when these systems were first invented, and yet, schools have not done much to change their approach to teaching foreign languages.
 Duolingo doesn’t work.
 It’s a waste of time.
 In fact, it’s just as bad as the education system Von Ahn criticizes.

 Duolingo outsources its translation services, allowing for awkward sentences to slip in undetected.
 And translation (the core of its platform) is already widely known to be an ineffective way to learn a language.
 Anyone who speaks a foreign language will tell you that you waste time going back and forth between your language and the target language in your mind.
 Instead, you should focus on thinking and speaking IN that language.
 While harder at first, it’s a far more effective strategy if you want to speak fluently.